mafm/ledger.fs/README.md

-# Ledger.fs: command-line, double-entry accounting in F\#
+# Ledger.fs: command-line, double-entry accounting in FSharp

 **Ledger.fs** is a simple, command-line, double-entry accounting system.
 It reads transactions written in a simple format from a text